kesor/dwm/PATCHES.md

 - [x] dwm-staticstatus - keep main statusbar on a static monitor
 - [x] dwm-barpadding  - status bar gaps
 - [x] dwm-statuspadding - inner padding of the status bar
-- [ ] ?? dwm-bar-height-spacing ... probably better to go with font-sized sizing
 - [x] dwm-multimon-monitor-marker
 - [x] dwm-centeredwindowname - makes the name move to the center of the bar